 Before you get overwhelmed, take comfort in knowing there’s a simple way to discover which choices are ideal to help you grow your blog.

 Mining the comments you’ve received on content you’ve already published can give you clues about what your audience is most receptive to.

-Andrew Warner at Shade of Info published this long-form post.
+Andrew Warner at Content Ranked published this long-form post.
 Based upon the gleeful comments he received, his audience is hungry for more content with the same level of detail.

 You could also ask your audience what their preferences are.
 In this post, Linda Formicelli used a simple survey to figure out if her audience wanted her to branch out into audio and video content.